 If you plan on solely car camping, you can largely disregard this category, but people who enjoy car camping and backpacking (and only want to purchase one set of cookware), will want to consider the weight of the model they purchase carefully.
 Other camping settings fall somewhere in between.
 Deluxe backcountry base camps, like those supplied by canoe, airplane, or even short backpack missions, deserve comfy cookware, and weight is less of an issue.

 The absolute heaviest set is the Stanley Adventure Series Base Camp.
-Those that will choose this set will be looking not for minimum weight but cooking performance in a clever packing combination.
+Those who choose this set will look not for minimum weight but cooking performance in a clever packing combination.
 You can get away with bringing it into the backcountry if you parse out all its components, amongst others.

 We also appreciate the kettle in the Sea to Summit X Set, which is a mere 0.4 pounds.
 We used this super collapsible and lightweight component while fastpacking in Iceland and camping on a beach in Hawaii.
 We used it to rehydrate meals and boil water.
 In all weather conditions, it proves to be quick and efficient.

 Somewhere in the middle of those two extremes is where we found the sweet spot for the weight that didn't sacrifice too many amenities or cooking performance.
-Also in this middleweight range (1.2 - 1.8 pounds), the sets were great for car camping, or when scaled down a bit, even for backpacking.
+Also, in this middleweight range (1.2 - 1.8 pounds), the sets were great for car camping, or even for backpacking when scaled down a bit.
 The Primus PrimeTech 2.3L is one such option.
 Another tremendous mid-weight solution, with a few extra amenities included, is the MSR Quick 2 System.

 Ease of Use

 During the months of our hands-on testing, we used these sets in as many ways as we could imagine.
 We went alpine climbing in the Tetons, picnicking in New York's Catskills, and even took some on an expedition to Chile.
-We even boiled water for ten days straight while fastpacking in the high latitudes of the world, exploring Iceland and areas beyond.
+We even boiled water for ten days straight while fastpacking in the world's high latitudes, exploring Iceland and areas beyond.
 We looked at the different features, the handles, and simply how easy it is to use while cooking and serving food.